MarkoSterk/beta_cell_analysis_suite/README.md

 * 99: Save current configuration data to experiment folder
 * exit: Exit the program
 * options: Prints available options
+* load: Loads any existing data from the folder structure with provided configurations

-Just input the correct number or exit.
+Just input the correct number/string or exit.

 The program will run in an endless loop until exited with the proper command.
-You will be asked for the next step everytime an analysis step finishes.
+You will be asked for the next step everytime a step finishes.
 The configurations are updated on-the-go (in case you make changes) so you don't have to exit and re-run the program for every step.

 ## Output folder structure